lucioveloso/vaultjbosstool/README.md

 # Notes
 Older versions of PicketBox Vault use JKS keystore and ENC.dat and Shared.dat files.
 Newer versions of PicketBox consist of JCEKS keystore and VAULT.dat file.

+# Solution for:

+java.lang.RuntimeException: PBOX000137: Security Vault does not contain SecretKey entry under alias